 Learn more about what we’re doing, the science behind COVID-19, and the trusted sources we’re working with.

 What OMSI is Doing

-During this temporary closure, OMSI is continuing its mission to provide informal science education across the region by sharing crafted and curated at-home science activities that can be enjoyed by all ages.
-Until the museum can reopen, the learning doesn't have to stop—we just have to do it a little differently.
+If you're not ready to visit the museum, the learning doesn't have to stop!
+OMSI is continuing its mission to provide informal science education across the region by sharing crafted and curated at-home science activities that can be enjoyed online by all ages.

 OMSI encourages you to learn more and ensure you have scientifically-accurate information about this rapidly evolving situation.
 We trust the following sources: